GPX Waypoints

 click on File, Edit and Help above to navigate

 Geocoding photos from waypoints requires more work on your end, both in the field and at the computer, but it's generally more reliable than using a GPS tracklog since you don't have to worry about the potential issues associated with converting the local times of photos to the UTC times in the tracklog.
+It's especially reliable if you enter the left-hand portion of the photo filename into the waypoint comment field when the photo is taken.
+That allows the program to automatically assign the correct waypoint to each photo, as described below.

 You won't be able to determine the photo direction by using the PhotoDirFromTracklog option or by entering relative directions.
 That requires a tracklog.
 The best strategy for recording the photo directions when using waypoints is to save them into the waypoint comment field and then later manually enter them.
 If you use a magnetic compass to obtain these directions, be sure to specify the MagneticDeclination value before entering the directions into the main grid.